Residential intervention and enforcement policy

 In the majority of cases social housing providers have established procedures for responding to tenant complaints and the Council’s preferred approach is to rely on the provider to respond appropriately.
 However, if the social housing provider fails to respond to the hazard, the Council will take action in the same way as with a private landlord.

 We are committed to providing quality services and your suggestions and comments about any aspect of our service will help us to do this.
 We will deal with any complaint you have in strict confidence.
-The details of the Council’s complaint procedure can be found on this website:
+The details of the Council’s complaint procedure can be found on the website at:

 The Council will at all times maintain the confidentiality of persons requesting our service.
 However, in the case of prosecution and witness statements, the Council may be required to reveal the names and addresses of the parties involved.